arontaupe/aron.petau.net/_posts/2024-01-30-airaspi-build-log.md

       FRIGATE_RTSP_PASSWORD: "******"
 ```

-### working frigate config file
+### Working frigate config file

-frigate wants this file wherever you specified earlier that it will be.
+Frigate wants this file wherever you specified earlier that it will be.\
-this is necessary just once.
+This is necessary just once.
 Afterwards, you will be able to change the config in the gui.
 {: .notice}

 ```yaml